electric-eloquence/requerio/docs/why-requerio.md

 Does jQuery cause problems for manipulating the DOM?
 Does it cause problems when expecting the same results in different browsers?
-Does it expose a problematic API such that an abstracted layer like Requerio would find it difficult or impossible to override the jQuery prototype, or apply jQuery methods in a predictable manner?
+Does it expose a problematic API such that an abstracted layer like Requerio would make it difficult or impossible to override the jQuery prototype, or apply jQuery methods in a predictable manner?